Skip to content

 Batch processing

 Process all the data in one job with bounded dataset.
-It is used when we need all the data for assessing trend, develop AI model, and with a focus on throughput instead of latency.
+It is used when we need all the data, to assess trend, develop AI model, and with a focus on throughput instead of latency.
+Jobs are run when needed, on input that can be pre-sorted by time or by any other key.

 Hadoop was designed to do batch processing.
-Flink has capability to replace Hadoop map reduce processing.
+Flink has capability to replace the Hadoop map-reduce processing.

 High Availability

-With Task managers running in parallel, if one fails the number of available slots drops by the JobManager asks the Resource Manager to get new processing slots.
+With Task managers running in parallel, if one fails the number of available slots drops, and the JobManager asks the Resource Manager to get new processing slots.
 The application's restart strategy determines how often the JobManager restarts the application and how long it waits between restarts.

 Flink uses Zookeeper to manage multiple JobManagers and select the leader to control the execution of the streaming application.
 Application's tasks checkpoints and other states are saved in a remote storage, but metadata are saved in Zookeeper.
 When a JobManager fails, all tasks that belong to its application are automatically cancelled.
 A new JobManager that takes over the work by getting information of the storage from Zookeeper, and then restarts the process with the JobManager.